mark-orion/STS-PiLot/README.md

 ## Install STS-PiLot
-Clone or download the application into a directory of your choice: git clone https://github.com/mark-orion/STS-PiLot.git
+Clone or download the application into a directory of your choice: git clone https://github.com/mark-orion/STS-PiLot.git You can update the already cloned application:
+git remote update
+git pull

 ## Running the program (as normal user, no "sudo" required)
 cd STS-PiLot